 - Put the mild soap inside and shake slightly to make it foam.

-- Use the wet cloth to clean the stainless steel surface.
+- Use a wet cloth to clean the stainless steel surface.

 - Once done, dip another microfiber cloth inside another bowl of warm water that’s not soapy.
 Then, use it to wipe the surface.

 - Use a dry cloth to dry the surface.